patrickhener/dart-o-mat-3000/README.md

 IPADDR = '192.168.1.160' #QRCode IP
 IFACE = '0.0.0.0' #Server Interface IP
 PORT = 5000
-RECOGNITION = False #User Recognition or not.
+RECOGNITION = False #Use Recognition or not.
 If not you will have buttons to insert Score in gameController SOUND = True #Sound output if you want
 ```
  to fit your needs.
 You are welcome to edit any other setting as well.
 But you do not really have to.